 When buying a used car, you are always taking a risk that it may be more “used” than you bargained for.
 There can always be hidden problems lurking that are difficult to diagnose in the few minutes you have while you are looking at the car.
 The same can be true of the car that you are currently driving.
 When you jump in it starts every time and gets you where you need to go so you assume that everything is working as it should and in good condition.
-This for the most part this is true because most of the systems in your vehicle will give you some sort of warning before they break.
+This this for the most part true because most of the systems in your vehicle will give you some sort of warning before they break.
 For example, before your tire goes flat, it usually gets a little pudgy at the bottom.
 Also, before your power steering pump fails it often will start to cause a whining noise when you turn.
 Thankfully, your automatic transmission is one of the components of your car that will usually give you indications that it isn’t doing well before it leaves you stranded.
-In this article we will be helping you develop an ear to hear what your automatic transmission is telling you.
+In this article, we will be helping you develop an ear for problematic transmission sounds to hear what your automatic transmission is telling you.

 The first step in learning how to listen to your transmission is true for any component of any car.
 Start by driving a few miles on the highway, and a few miles around town with the radio off and no one else in the car.
-These qualities miles with your vehicle will allow you to hear what a healthy and happy car sounds like.
+These quality miles with your vehicle will allow you to hear what a healthy and happy car sounds like.
 Try opening the windows and listen to the sounds your car makes as you idle, turn corners, accelerate, brake, turn on and off different equipment like the air conditioning or head lights.
 Also, watch the gauges your car has to see where they read during normal operation.
-Knowing what your car sounds and acts like when its working properly will help you notice when something different is happening which can allow you to make an early diagnosis of a failing component, which will save you money and frustration.
+Knowing what your car sounds and acts like when it’s working properly will help you notice when something different is happening which can allow you to make an early diagnosis of a failing component, which will save you money and frustration.

 To focus on your automatic transmission, think back to last time you drove your car.
 If you don’t remember much about your transmission it was probably working correctly.
 It hopefully shifted when you thought it would, without being too jerky or too sluggish, didn’t make any noise and got you to where you are going.
 If your automatic transmission is having problems there are a few ways it will let you know: